 Scott Hall, one of the most successful high school coaches in Indiana, was named the new head softball coach at Butler University for the 2010-2011 season.
 He assumed the top position with the Bulldogs after spending 10 seasons as head softball coach at Pendleton Heights High School.
-He's in his third season leading the Bulldogs.
+He's in his fifth season leading the Bulldogs.

 In his initial season with the Bulldogs, the team went 32-24 and set a school record for league wins with 14.
 The team's 14-8 league record clinched a third place league finish while its 32 wins were the program's second-highest win total, just four shy of the record set by the 2010 team.
 In finishing second at the Horizon League Tournament, the Bulldogs' four tournament wins set a school record and tied the 2002 team for the best league finish.